Considering a 6 month round the world trip soon? We’ve been there!

 In mid-2015, we found ourselves growing more and more discontent: with our jobs, with the beautiful house we had bought less than a year before, with our city, with the entire 8-to-5, double-income, double-commute, spend-the-weekend-recovering-from-the-work-week-while-also-squeezing-in-all-your-chores life.

-(2021 Update: turns out we absolutely adore cities, the bigger and more complex the better).
-We just don’t like commuting in them or living in car-dependent neighborhoods!).
+2023 Update: turns out we absolutely adore cities, the bigger and more complex the better (spoiler: we very happily moved to New York City of all places).
+We just don’t like commuting in cities or living in car-dependent neighborhoods!

 Adding all this up, we cobbled together the vague idea of a plan: since we knew we wanted to leave San Antonio, we would sell our house.